Supervisor Development Program (SDP)

 Instructions That Stick and Standards That Hold

 What we cover: Why "I told them" is not the same as "they understood" — and how much rework hides in that gap.
 Giving an instruction that is specific, checked back and clearly owned, not shouted across a noisy floor.
+The Job Instruction discipline: break down the job, present it in steps, watch them do it, follow up.
 Setting the standard for the shift so everyone knows what good looks like before they start.
 Confirming understanding without sounding like you doubt them.
-Following up on quality and holding the line when the standard slips, calmly and consistently.
+Holding the line when the standard slips, calmly and consistently.

 What changes: The supervisor gives direction the team actually follows the first time — cutting rework, repetition and the endless "that's not what I meant".